 About the Creators

 Qin Leng lives and works as a designer and illustrator in Toronto.
 She graduated from the Mel Hoppenheim School of Cinema and has received many awards for her animated short films and artwork.
 Hana Hashimoto, Sixth Violin, written by Chieri Uegaki, was a finalist for the Governor General’s Literary Award and received the APALA Award for best picture book.
 Her recent books include The Better Tree Fort by Jessica Scott Kerrin, as well as Away by Emil Sher and A Family Is a Family Is a Family by Sara O’Leary, which were both selected for USBBY’s Outstanding International Books List.

 Jessica Scott Kerrin

-Jessica Scott Kerrin is the author of the middle-grade novels The Things Owen Wrote, The Spotted Dog Last Seen and The Missing Dog Is Spotted.
-She is also known for the Lobster Chronicles series and the best-selling Martin Bridge series.
-Born and raised in Alberta, she now lives in downtown Halifax, Canada, or on her boat, Cape Fear, during the summer months.
-The Better Tree Fort is her first picture book.
+Jessica Scott Kerrin is the author of The Things Owen Wrote, The Spotted Dog Last Seen (finalist for the Canadian Library Association Book of the Year for Children Award and the John Spray Mystery Award) and The Missing Dog Is Spotted.
+She is also the author of the picture book, The Better Tree Fort (illustrated by Qin Leng), and is known for the Lobster Chronicles series and the bestselling Martin Bridge series.
+Her novels have been translated into French, Turkish, Russian and Slovenian.?
+Born and raised in Alberta, Jessica now lives in Halifax, Nova Scotia.

 Awards and Praise